zzzeek/sqla_tutorial/handout/source/relational.rst

 :term:`Consistency` encompasses the ability of the database to ensure that it always remains in a valid state after a transaction completes successfully.
-Key elements used to provide consistency are :term:`constraints`, :term:`cascades`, and :term:`triggers`.
+When we say a database is "consistent", this includes among other things that :term:`constraints` are satisified.
+Some related concepts are :term:`cascades`, and :term:`triggers`.

+Data Constraints
+^^^^^^^^^^^^^^^^

-Data constraints, the most common system used to define consistency, establish rules that are checked against changes in data as those changes are invoked against the database.
+While consistency really refers to a complex system employed by the database to maintain data integrity, as end users we will often think of "consistent" in terms of the contraints we've established.
+Data constraints are programmer-established rules that are checked against changes in data as those changes are invoked against the database.
 Typical constraints include:

     * NOT NULL constraint - value in a column may never be NULL or non-present.